pcarbo/bmapathway/README.md

 these studies were
 [published in Nature in 2007](http://dx.doi.org/10.1038/nature05911)).

-Running the MATLAB scripts should reproduce the results of our *PLoS Genetics* paper, **"Integrated enrichment analysis of variants and pathways in genome-wide association studies indicates central role for IL-2 signaling genes in type 1 diabetes, and cytokine signaling genes in Crohn's disease."** For more details on the methods used, please consult the *PLoS Genetics* paper.
+Running the MATLAB scripts in the [MATLAB/analysis](MATLAB/analysis) folder should reproduce the results of our *PLoS Genetics* paper, **"Integrated enrichment analysis of variants and pathways in genome-wide association studies indicates central role for IL-2 signaling genes in type 1 diabetes, and cytokine signaling genes in Crohn's disease."** For more details on the methods used, please consult the *PLoS Genetics* paper.

 This repository also contains MATLAB code implementing statistical procedures to (1) interrogate support for enrichment of disease associations in genome-wide data; and (2) map genetic variants associated with disease risk.
-The mapping **prioritizes variants assigned to enriched gene sets, in an attempt to enhance discovery of genes underlying complex diseases.** Our statistical procedures are based on fitting multi-marker models of disease to the data.
+The mapping **prioritizes genetic variants assigned to enriched gene sets, in an attempt to enhance discovery of genes underlying complex diseases.** Our statistical procedures are based on fitting multi-marker models of disease to the data.
 We use Bayesian model averaging (BMA) in large-scale multivariate regression to quantify support for enrichment models, and to infer disease associations conditioned on these models.

 ###License